 Advocating for Attainment

-Ensuring public policy supports Michigan’s momentum toward achieving the Sixty by 30 Goal is a critical strategy of the Michigan College Access Network.
+Ensuring public policy supports Michigan’s momentum toward achieving the Sixty by 30 Goal is a critical strategy of Michigan College Access Network.
 Working with mission-aligned allies, MCAN advises policymakers at all levels on crafting dynamic legislation that results in reduced barriers and increased attainment across the state and country.
 Recipients of this award have launched and/or championed bold proposals that focus on increasing Michigan’s postsecondary attainment rate.

 THE FLAGSHIP AWARD